 1. Decide on a research program

-The Melbourne School of Engineering offers two research programs:
+The Faculty of Engineering and IT offers two research programs:

 We recommend that you familiarise yourself with both these programs before deciding on the program most suitable to you.